kelvinlieu12345/Kelvin-MVC/README.md

 # Kelvin-MVC-new

-Please go to master branch
+Please go to master branch and set up a corresponding localdb